prpercival/meal-share/README.md

 This is a fully functional prototype with:
 - ✅ Complete UI implementation for all core screens
+- ✅ Friend discovery and request system with search functionality
+- ✅ Meal exchange creation with recipe and friend selection
+- ✅ Real address autocomplete using Nominatim and Google Places APIs
+- ✅ Interactive maps with user location display
+- ✅ Centralized dietary preferences (16 options) and cooking specialties (45+ cuisines)
 - ✅ Mock data service with realistic sample content
 - ✅ Full navigation flow between all features
 - ✅ Responsive design for various screen sizes